Avangardum/AvangardumStyleConvention/Readme.md

 Classes that are not meant to be instantiated, but are meant to be inherited from, should be abstract.

-Classes that are not meant to be neither instantiated, nor inherited from, should be static.
+Classes that are meant to be neither instantiated, nor inherited from, should be static.

-Inside a type constructor, when choosing between reading a parameter and reading a field, prefer reading a parameter.
+Inside a constructor, when choosing between reading a parameter and reading a field, prefer reading a parameter.

 When a type is instantiated using a parameterless constructor with property initializers, the parentheses should be omitted.

 If a nested type name conflicts with a property / field name, the nested type should be prefixed with `T`.

 ### Data transfer objects

-Data transfer objects (including event args) should be class records.
+Data transfer objects (including event args) should be records.

 If changing a DTO is not anticipated, it should have a primary constructor.